ICJIA/r3-next/public/markdown/home.md

 The communities that are eligible for R3 funding were identified, in part, by their rates of gun injuries, child poverty, unemployment and incarceration.
 [View this map](/eligibility) to see if organizations in your community are eligible for an R3 grant.

-Nonprofit organizations, local governments and religious organizations may apply for grants individually or in a collaborative with other groups.
-Other types of organizations, like businesses and community or neighborhood associations, can apply as a collaborative but not individually.
+Nonprofit organizations, local governments, faith-based organizations, businesses, and other community or neighborhood associations may apply for grants individually or in a collaborative with other groups.
 Find out more [about collaboratives here](/collaboratives).